Without dialysis machines and the skilled professionals to operate them, the lives of many individuals would be significantly shortened.

 |Alabama State University||online|

-For information on cities within Texas where dialysis technician salaries may be higher, refer to the table below.Annual Salary Range: Annual Salary by Location:
+For more detailed information on cities in Maryland where dialysis technician salaries may be higher, please refer to the salary table below.Annual Salary Range: Annual Salary by Location:

 |Location||Avg.
 Annual Salary|